open-telemetry/oteps/text/0148-sampling-probability.md

 with non-integer counts, which forces the use of integer adjusted counts here (i.e., 1-in-N sampling rates where N is an integer).

-Logically spaking, this processor will observe the span's duration its adjusted count number of times for every span it receives, at the end time of the span.
+Logically speaking, this processor will observe the span's duration its adjusted count number of times for every span it receives, at the end time of the span.